corrode/corrode.github.io/content/blog/hardening-rust/index.md

 }
 ```

-This:
+Sentry's panic hook:
 - Logs the panic information
 - Preserves the previous panic hook behavior by calling `next(info)`
 - Ensures the hook is only set once using `INIT.call_once`

+There's a lot to learn from these few lines of code!

 ### Sanitizing Sensitive Data

-But there's more to it than just logging.
-Panic hooks are your opportunity to prevent information leaks.
+Panic hooks are also your final opportunity to prevent information leaks.
-Remember that panic messages can contain sensitive data like file paths, internal state, or user information.
+Remember that panic messages can contain sensitive data like file paths, internal state, or user information (PII).
 A well-designed panic hook sanitizes these messages before they reach logs or crash reports.

 ```rust